Skip to main content

 According to IBM’s Cost of a Data Breach Report, 45% of data breaches occurred in the cloud.
 The easy access and high capacity for storage that makes cloud storage so efficient also make it an attractive target, creating an instant disaster if a nefarious third party were to get access to your passwords or hack your accounts.

-“The cloud holds enormous potential for business efficiency and innovation, but also can create a 'wild west' of broader and more distributed environments for organizations to manage and secure”
+“The cloud holds enormous potential for business efficiency and innovation, but also can create a 'wild west' of broader and more distributed environments for organisations to manage and secure”

 Abhijit ChakravortyCloud Security Competency Leader, IBM Security Services